farzeen-05/aireportlab.in/README.md

 - Generates 15+ context-aware visualizations
 - Runs domain-aware NLP analysis on documents (9 domain templates: academic, research, business, legal, medical, security, financial, technical, resume)
 - Detects statistical anomalies in tabular data
+- Generates a dual executive summary — an AI-written version (Groq) alongside the template-based one, toggleable side by side
+- Lets you ask free-form follow-up questions about your data or document through an AI chat, on both a fresh upload and any previously saved report
 - Exports a complete PDF report, stored directly in the database
 - Supports Google OAuth and email/password authentication